A model for configuration spaces of points

 \subsection{Notations and conventions.}

 Throughout the text all algebraic objects (vector spaces, algebras, operads, etc) are differential graded (or just dg) and are defined over the field $\mathbb R$.

 We use cohomological conventions, i.e. all differentials have degree $+1$.
 We use the language of operads and follow mostly the conventions of the textbook \cite{lodayval}.
-One notable exception is that we denote the $k$-fold operadic (de-)suspension of an operad $\op P$ by $\La^k\op P$ instead of by $\op P\{k\}$ as in loc. cit.
+One notable exception is that we denote the $k$-fold operadic (de-)suspension of an operad $\op P$ by $\La^k\op P$.